DanishJawaid/booking-com-hotel-deals-scraper/README.md

 - Python 3.x
 - Selenium library
-- This works with US and Canada versions of the booking.com
+- This is made for use with US version of the booking.com.
+It might also work with other versions

 ## Usage